benjamincrozat/content/posts/laravel-11.md

 ---
 Image: https://res.cloudinary.com/benjamincrozat-com/image/fetch/c_scale,f_webp,q_auto,w_1200/https://github.com/benjamincrozat/content/assets/3613731/79997924-366b-4969-98d6-bd0a7280ab25
 Title: Laravel 11: the big changes ahead and release date
-Description: Laravel 11 will be released on February 6th, 2024.
+Description: Laravel 11 will be released on March 12th, 2024.
 Its development is still ongoing.
 Let's dive into every relevant new feature we know about already.
 Canonical:
 Audio:
 Published at: 2023-01-05
-Modified at: 2024-03-07
+Modified at: 2024-03-10
 Categories: laravel
 ---